christianhaitian/PortMaster/ports.md

 Title_F="Cro-Mag_Rally ."
 Desc="This is a port of Pangea Software’s racing game Cro-Mag Rally.
 Take control of the caveman Brog as you race through the  Stone, Bronze, and Iron Ages in primitive vehicles." porter="brooksytech" locat="cromagrally.zip" runtype="rtr" genres="racing"

 Title="Dave_Gnukem ."
-Desc="Dave Gnukem is a cross-platform 2D scrolling platform shooter inspired by Duke Nukem 1." porter="Bamboozler" locat="Davegnukem.zip" runtype="rtr" genres="fps,action"
+Desc="Dave Gnukem is a cross-platform 2D scrolling platform shooter inspired by Duke Nukem 1." porter="Bamboozler" locat="Davegnukem.zip" runtype="rtr" genres="action,platformer"

 Title="Der_Clou! ."
 Desc="A burglary simulation game originally created by neo Software Produktions GmbH.
 Der Clou!'s files are already included and ready to go." porter="Cebion" locat="derclou.zip" runtype="rtr" genres="simulation,strategy"

 Title="DevilutionX ."
 Desc="DevilutionX is a source port of Diablo from https://github.com/diasurgical/devilutionX.
 Includes the Diablo shareware version.
 You can add your own full version DIABDAT.MPQ file to the ports/devilution folder.
 To run the Diablo: Hellfire expansion you will need to also copy hellfire.mpq, hfmonk.mpq, hfmusic.mpq, hfvoice.mpq" porter="Christian_Haitian" locat="Devilutionx.zip" runtype="rtr" genres="action,rpg"

 Title="Dinothawr ."
-Desc="Dinothawr is a block pushing puzzle game on slippery surfaces." porter="Christian_Haitian" locat="Dinothawr.zip" runtype="rtr" genes="puzzle"
+Desc="Dinothawr is a block pushing puzzle game on slippery surfaces." porter="Christian_Haitian" locat="Dinothawr.zip" runtype="rtr" genres="puzzle"

 Title="Diver_Down ."
 Desc="Diver Down is a stealth-platformer.
 Avoid the lights on 20 different stages using your mysterious Diver Down ability, that allows you to dive onto solids! ." porter="Cebion" locat="diverdown.zip" runtype="rtr" genres="platformer"